wikimedia/integration-visualdiff/README.md

 * php_output.diffsettings.js sample file (incomplete) for some use case that might compare PHP parser output in 2 different configurations

 bin/examples directory also provides a rundiffs.sh script for generating diffs on a bunch of titles (provided in a file as a CLI arg) and run with a CLI-provided config file.
+At the very least, you may have to update the binary property for uprightdiff in the config files.

 ## Testreduce client